-In this article we will see the function we need execute in order to quit the game in Unity, then we will make a button call the exit function when pressed.
+In this article we see the instructions we need execute in order to quit the game in Unity, then we will make a button call the exit function when pressed.

 In the following video you can see the complete process in which we see how to close the game in Unity, from the creation of a simple Canvas to test the function, to the script with the necessary functions.

 Includes Button Setup

 We are going to use a very simple user interface that will consist of a button that when pressed will execute the function to close the game.

 Script with the Function to Quit the Game

 We will create a script called “Control” that will be assigned to any GameObject in the hierarchy and will contain a public function called “Exit” (see what is a method in programming and how to use it).

 Within the “Exit” method we will place a single instruction that will be in charge of closing the game.